 - If a representative is assisting with the application process, submit the Application Cover Sheet.

 - Once all requested credentials are received, wait for an admission decision.
 Decision letters will be sent to the student email address provided on the application.

 Official credentials are received by the Marshall University Office of International Admissions directly from the issuing examination board, credential evaluation company, or records office.
 Student copies of transcripts, evaluations, faxed copies of college transcripts, or credentials issued to any party other than Marshall University are not considered official.

 NACES member credential evaluation reports must be sent to Marshall directly from the evaluation company to be considered official.
 We have an online portal with many evaluation companies.

 Official documents may be mailed to the following address from the issuing source:

 1 John Marshall Drive

-Once the application, application fee, and all requested credentials are received, an admission decision will be made within 2-3 business days.
+Once the application, and all requested credentials are received, an admission decision will be made within 2-3 business days.
 Students will receive email notification of the admission decision with any additional steps for full admission and receiving a Form I-20 or DS-2019.
-To receive an I-20, students must submit all required admission materials, enrollment deposit, proof of financial support, and a copy of the passport.
+To receive an I-20, students must submit all required admission materials, proof of financial support, and a copy of the passport.
 Additional documents may be requested for students requesting Forms I-20 for dependents or transferring a SEVIS record to Marshall University.